Tindi12/JupiterEngine/README.md

 # JupiterEngine
 <h3>2D very simple game engine written in c++and built with SDL and Lua.
 With in built scripting, an ECS, and more...</h3>
+<h6>built it in a very desperate attempt to learn and dip my feet into game engine development</h6>
 ---------------------------------------------------------------------------------------------------------------------------

 <b>Project Status:<b>